Azure/azure-render-hub/docs/00-deployment.md

 Copy the script snippet shown below, update the `$webAppName` variable, and paste the script below into the cloud shell to create a new AAD application.

 Keep in mind the Web App name must be globally unique, and must be a valid DNS name as it becomes the host in your website's URL, e.g. `https://<webAppName>.azurewebsites.net`.
+The $webAppName value must match the webSiteName that you provide when you deploy the Render Hub portal.

 ```
 $webAppName = "MyAzureRenderHub"